vuetifyjs/eslint-plugin-vuetify/README.md

 ### Grid system

 These rules are designed to help migrate to the new grid system in Vuetify v2.
-They are included in the `plugin:vuetify/recommended` preset.
+They are included in the `recommended` preset.

 - Warn about unknown attributes not being converted to classes on new grid components ([`grid-unknown-attributes`])